ianmaguire/baby-yoda/README.md

-# This repo does nothing other than trigger Travis CI
+# This repo does nothing other than trigger CI/CD pipelines like drone and travis.
+# For testing purposes only.